This post may contain affiliate links. Please read our disclosure policy.

 - Pasta Water: Reserving the pasta cooking water, before draining the pasta, is an old restaurant trick.
 You can stir in the reserved pasta water to thin the sauce without it becoming too thin.
 It also helps the sauce cling to the pasta.

-- If you’re worried about it all fitting in the skillet, just toss it in the dried-out large pot the pasta was cooked in.
+- If you’re worried about it all fitting in the skillet, simply toss it into the large, dried-out pot where the pasta was cooked.

 - How Long Can You Keep This In The Fridge?
 Store your leftovers in an airtight container and store them in the fridge for up to four days.